 U.S. person queries are central to how FBI utilizes its Section 702 authorities.
-Intelligence agencies may conduct queries initially to verify or follow up on lead information, to determine whether a lead merits opening an investigation, and to advance ongoing investigations.42 U.S. person queries can be used to uncover links between U.S. persons and foreign intelligence threat actors.
+Intelligence agencies may conduct queries initially to verify or follow up on lead information, to determine whether a lead merits opening an investigation, and to advance ongoing investigations.
+U.S. person queries can be used to uncover links between U.S. persons and foreign intelligence threat actors.

 The vast majority of FBI's U.S. person queries of Section 702 information that are conducted return no results.
-For example, in 2022, FBI personnel accessed content returned by a U.S. person query for only 1.58% of such queries.43 The government argues the return of no results
+For example, in 2022, FBI personnel accessed content returned by a U.S. person query for only 1.58% of such queries.43 The government argues the return of no results in which U.S. person queries provided a means to investigate whether hostile cyber actors have compromised individuals' or organizations' electronic communications and to enable the agency to focus its outreach to the potential victims.
+In addition, these searches can allow the government to investigate whether a particular U.S. person may be a potential victim of a hostile foreign actor.

-The strongest examples of the value of U.S. person queries provided to the Board involve socalled "victim queries," or what the government now refers to as "defensive queries."44 In particular, the government has identified instances The vast majority of FBI's U.S. person queries of Section 702 information that are conducted return no results.
+The strongest examples of the value of U.S. person queries provided to the Board involve so-called "victim queries," or what the government now refers to as "defensive queries."
+In particular, the government has identified instances

+The vast majority of FBI's U.S. person queries of Section 702 information that are conducted return no results.
 For example, in 2022, FBI personnel accessed content returned by a U.S. person query for only 1.58% of such queries.